 Callum Madge began working in Scottish arts as the Managing Editor for TVBomb.
 Since then he has had held staff positions with Lung Ha Theatre Company and flip, Disability Equality in the Arts.
 Callum has also undertaken freelance work for Lyceum Theatre, Traverse Theatre, Usher Hall, Filmhouse, National Theatre of Scotland, Royal Conservatoire of Scotland, National Autistic Society, The Walking Theatre Company.

 Callum is also part of Upfront Performance Network, a network of people working to increase the involvement within performance for audiences and artists with neurodiversity.

 MICHELLE ROLFE – Assistant Producer

-Michelle started her arts career working for Shape Arts in London.
-Her career has focused on creating accessible theatre for audience members and arts professionals alike.
-Since moving to Scotland she has worked with several national organisations within technical, administrative and managerial roles.
-These have included Traverse Theatre, Urban Fox, Dundee Rep, Royal Scottish National Orchestra, Falkirk Council, and Graeae.
+Michelle career has focused on creating accessible theatre for audience members and arts professionals alike.
+She has worked with several national organisations within technical, administrative and managerial roles.
+These have included Traverse Theatre, Falkirk Council, Dundee Rep, Royal Scottish National Orchestra, Shape Arts and Graeae.
 Michelle holds a BA (Hons) from Rose Bruford College of Theatre and Performance.